SCCapstone/StyleMail/README.md

 ## Setup

 After cloning the repo:
-There are no setup steps that must be taken before running the web application for the first time after cloning the repo.
+Currently, there are no setup steps that must be taken before running the web application for the first time after cloning the repo.

 ## Running